impermeable/waterproof/README.md

 ### Step 2.
 Install Waterproof with the installer from the release page

 After installing SerAPI, you are ready to install Waterproof using your preferred installer from the [release page](http://github.com/impermeable/waterproof/releases).
 After installing Waterproof, it will ask you to point to a program called **sertop**.
 This is located in a hidden file folder.
-To show hidden file folders in the terminal press **⌘ + Shift + .** .
+To show hidden file folders in file chooser on MacOS press **⌘ + Shift + .** .
+On Linux, right-click somewhere in the file chooser and choose "Show hidden files".

 > **Known issue**: Because Waterproof is relatively unknown software, it is possible that it will initially be blocked by a virus scanner.
 To run Waterproof anyway: **on Windows:** Choose 'run anyway', **on Mac:** right-click and choose 'open software'; you may need to go to security settings to allow for running the app.